starsite/SwiftFM/README.md

 ### Get Layout Metadata (function) -> .response?

 FileMaker Data API 18 or later.
 Returns an optional `.response` object, containing `.fields` and `.valueList` data.
+A `.portalMetaData` object is be part of the `.response` as well, but will be unique to your FileMaker schema.
+So you'll need to model that yourself.

 ```swift
 func getLayoutMetadata(layout: String, token: String) async -> FMLayoutMetaData.Response? {